Fuuse Platform Login Contact us

 Analysis of our driver support calls found that 36% of enquiries relate to drivers struggling to begin a charging session and a further 14% involve drivers unable to end a session, highlighting how the mechanics of starting and stopping a charge remain key friction points for drivers using public charging infrastructure.

 The data was explored in relation to a Fuuse webinar - 'Driver Support in the World of PCPR', which examines how the UK’s Public Charge Point Regulations (PCPR) are reshaping expectations for driver assistance.
-The webinar takes place on 10th March, 10:30am - there is still time to register and if you can't attend live, register anyway to receive a link to the recording.
+The webinar took place on 10th March, 10:30am - you can watch it here

 Most common call issues